shutupandshave/hutchFE/adminportal/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.0.

 ## Development process
-I installed and am using bootstrap as a general framework/library to save myself writing some CSS.
+I installed and am using bootstrap as a general layout framework/library to save myself writing some CSS.

 I changed the site to use SCSS instead of CSS.

-Honestly, if I was doing this for real, I'd then use the next hour to plan without writing any code but that's not going to help you at all.
+Honestly, if I was doing this for real I'd use at least the first hour to plan without writing any code.
+I'd be looking at previous portals (if we had any), gathering user requirements, looking at how many of these I may be creating and planning what parts I would likely be re-using.

-First thing I am going to tackle is oauth.
-I decided on that because I was just writing some oauth for another home app I was developing, that said in this instance we're just mocking a token and storing it.
+That's not going to help you at all with whether I can write code so I just jumped into it.

 ## Development server